OWRC/database-manual/a02_Understanding_ORMGP_Database/02_01_Tables_and_Views/02_01_Tables_and_Views.md

 characteristics or attributes for the entity to be linked across multiple tables (i.e. the relation or related field).
 Once assigned, these unique identifiers do not change and should not (in general) be modified.

+Note that the data tables are named such that the major key that links them are indicated (e.g. D_INT\* indicates that the INT_ID key is present; D_LOC\* indicates that the LOC_ID is present).

 #### *Data Fields*